How Much Does It Cost to Mount and Balance 4 Tires?

 Tire Mounting and Balancing Process

-The tire mounting and balancing process is a smooth one if you have the right materials to perform the job.
+The tire mounting and balancing process is smooth if you have the right materials to perform the job.

 Whether you are performing the process on your own or taking it to a mechanic shop, the process is generally the same.